SOBO 4 Save One Life

 William's original goal was $2,200.
 He quickly surpassed that and his other goals of $4,400, $11,000, and then $22,000! *

 William Addison is a young, outdoor enthusiast.
-He's a Boy Scout and soon to be an Eagle Scout who also happens to have severe hemophilia A. Will and his family live in the greater Portland, Maine area.
+He's a Boy Scout and soon to be an Eagle Scout who also happens to have severe hemophilia A. William and his family live in the greater Portland, Maine area.
 He will be hiking the SouthBound (SOBO) route of the Appalachian Trail.

-Learn more about Will, his adventure and why he is choosing to Save One Life below!
+Learn more about William, his adventure and why he is choosing to Save One Life below!

 Why I’m hiking